vajajak/applifting-full-stack-exercise/README.md

 - Similarly you can download the assets to populate the page with meaningful images (user avatars & article featured pages).
 Download them [from here](https://drive.google.com/file/d/1LHcYY3cjA277vuonAnDKjbqb-lLkL1HH/view?usp=sharing).
 Place the content of this zip into ```/api/assets/```.

-Before first running the project, you will need to generate the schema.
-Due to the nature of Docker builds, this can't be easily automated.
-First run:
+To get started in development, run:

 ```bash
 docker-compose up -V --build
 ```

-The docker compose file consists of 3 services:
+This should build and start all 3 services in development environment:
 - Database (MySQL)
 - API (Nest.js)
 - Front-end (Next.js)

-Once the Database and API services are up, we can fetch the GraphQL schema and generate Relay typings by doing:
+This should also fetch the GraphQL schema and generate Relay typings.
+If this is not the case, you can always do it manually:

 ```bash
 cd fe